Engelland helps Vegas beats Flames for 5th straight win

 Engelland, who played 226 games for the Flames from 2014-17, scored his first goal since Dec.
 6 when he beat Calgary goalie David Rittich with a tight fit into the corner.

-Theodore put the defending Western Conference champs on top midway through the first, when he gathered a long rebound near the point and fired a slap shot into the top corner, giving Vegas a 1-0 lead.
+Theodore put the defending Western Conference champs on top midway through the first, with a slap shot into the top corner that gave Vegas a 1-0 lead.

 Calgary thought it tied the game when Johnny Gaudreau backhanded a rebound past Fleury.
 But after the goal was challenged for goaltender interference, officials ruled “the actions of (Matthew) Tkachuk impaired Fleury’s ability to defend his goal.”